ugonnaagwu/practicechangeremote/Stretch topics/typescript/README.md

     console.log(sumShift);
 ```

 While you have the option to define a type for a variable in Typescript, standard practice is if you declare a variable and you know what those variables are going to be, you explicitly give them a type.
 This applies not just for primitive types (number, string, array, etc...) but predefined objects and structures as well.
-This means that **Typescript is a strongly-typed language while Javscript is a duck-typed language**.
+This means that **Typescript is a strongly-typed language while Javascript is a duck-typed language**.

 #### Language Structure